Connect Power BI

 - You must connect to the us-west-2 region - other regions won’t work

-- Your workgroup needs to match your organization ID exactly
+- Your workgroup must match your organization ID exactly

-- The catalog name is always AwsDataCatalog (yes, with that exact capitalization)
+- The catalog name is always AwsDataCatalog (exact capitalization matters)

-- Use Direct Query mode when working with datasets over 1GB
+- Use Direct Query mode2 for datasets over 1GB

 - Set up refresh scheduling if you need reports updated automatically

-- Double-check you’re using the Access Key and Secret Access Key - not those IAM credentials
+- Verify you’re using the Access Key and Secret Access Key - not IAM credentials

-- Make sure your ODBC driver is the 64-bit version (32-bit won’t work with Power BI Desktop)
+- The ODBC driver must be the 64-bit version (32-bit won’t work with Power BI Desktop)

-- Check if your Tallyfy Analytics subscription is still active
+- Check that your Tallyfy Analytics subscription is active

-- Sometimes Power BI Desktop needs a restart after configuring ODBC - annoying but it works
+- Restart Power BI Desktop after configuring a new ODBC data source

 Still stuck?
-Contact Tallyfy Support with the exact error message you’re seeing.
+Contact Tallyfy support with the exact error message.

 Analytics > How Tallyfy Analytics works